Mikhail Gerasimov (poet): Military experiences

 When the First World War broke out in 1914, Gerasimov volunteered to fight against the Germans in the French Foreign Legion.
 He saw combat at the Marne, Champagne, and the Argonne, and was wounded several times but returned to battle.
 In the fall of 1915, for participating in anti-war agitation and for insubordination (he joined an uprising of Russian soldiers against harsh treatment by French officers), Gerasimov was deported to Russia.
 Returning to Samara he was placed under the surveillance of the military authorities and the following spring was arrested and assigned under guard to a reserve military engineering battalion.
 Amnestied as a result of the February revolution, Gerasimov became a member of the Samara Soviet of Soldiers’ Deputies, and was elected chair.
-In June 1917, he was a delegate at the First All-Russian Congress of Soviets and chosen a member of the new national Central Executive Committee (VTsIK) (see Soviet).
+In June 1917, he was a delegate at the First All-Russian Congress of Soviets and was chosen a member of the new national Central Executive Committee (VTsIK) (see Soviet).
 In July, he joined the Bolshevik Party, and in October 1917 was a delegate to the Second Congress of Soviets (which endorsed Soviet power).
 Returning to Samara, he became assistant chair of the Executive Committee of the Samara Provincial Soviet (Gubispolkom) and was named a military commissar.
 During the civil war he organized Red Guard detachments and commanded a unit on the Orenburg front.